Thermodynamics-informed graph neural networks: Numerical experiments

 with relaxation coefficients of $\bar{g}_1$ and $\bar{g}_2$, and relaxation times of $\tau_1$ and $\tau_2$.

 The state variables for the viscoelastic beam on each node are the position $\bs{q}$, velocity $\bs{v}$ and stress tensor $\bs{\sigma}$,

 The relative deformed position is included into the edge feature vector whereas the rest of the variables are part of the node feature vector.
 An additional one-hot vector $\bs{n}$ is added to the node features in order to represent the encastre and beam nodes.
 The external load vector $\bs{F}$ is included in the node processor MLP as an external interaction.
-No global feature vector is needed in this case.
+No global feature vector is needed in this case, resulting in the following feature vectors: